 - randomly select, with equal probability, one PRACH from the PRACHs available in the determined subframe and the next two consecutive subframes.

+- else if the PRACH Mask Index is equal to zero for MF:

+- randomly select, with equal probability, one MF-sPRACH from the MF-sPRACHs available in the determined subframe.

 - else:

 - determine a PRACH within the determined subframe in accordance with the requirements of the PRACH Mask Index, if any.